BloomDb-Labs/buffer_ring/README.md

 - Ring rotation uses a simple index scanning strategy to find available buffers
 - No memory barriers are used beyond those in atomic operations

+## Notes
+Work to fully extract the FlushBufferRing implementation from Bloom_lfs is currently underway

 ## Testing

 Run the comprehensive test suite: